Nagaoka Gaishi: Death

-Died of a bladder tumour at Keio University Hospital in 1933.
+Gaishi Nagaoka Died of a bladder tumour at Keio University Hospital in 1933.
 He was 74 years old.

 Nagaoka's grave is located in Aoyama Cemetery.
 His facial hair was removed by his son at his deathbed, placed in a separate casket, and buried separately.
 There is a statue of Nagaoka and a foreign history park honouring him in the national lodging house in Oshiro on Kasado Island, in Kudamatsu, Yamaguchi.
 In Kudamatsu City, there is a "Nagaoka Gaishi history Commendation Association."

+Children

+Nagaoka had two daughters and one son.
+His eldest daughter was actress and tennis player Isoko Asabuki (朝吹磯子).